10 Rainy Weather Construction Safety Tips 2023

 The usage of waterproof tarps is a cost-efficient and successful solution.
 Construction equipment and supplies can also be protected with tarps.
 For easy set-up and installation, choose high-quality tarps with grommets.

 It’s always good for a concrete structure to be exposed to rain.
-Thus the secret to construct a building in the rainy season is to get the foundation in place and the structure up off the ground before the rainy season starts.
+Thus the secret to constructing a building in the rainy season is to get the foundation in place and the structure up off the ground before the rainy season starts.

 However, you require experienced workers and appropriate equipment to build the foundation and the structure.
 Remove any water deposit before pouring concrete on the footings.
 If the rain is so strong that water cannot be removed completely, concrete pouring should be postponed until a later date.

-Ensure proper fencing to separate the trenches
+Solid fencing to separate trenches

 Excavation pits and cavities are potentially high prone areas for accidents, especially during monsoon.
 You must use appropriate barrier or fencing to separate the deep gorge and trenches